nurulazam-dev/create-react-app-with-vite/README.md

-Open the main root folder and manually create a "fr
+Open the main root folder and manually create a "

 Copy and paste the command to create the @Vite latest app with yarn.
 ```bash